Early Career Researcher Grant (ECRG)

 How do I apply?

-To apply for the ECRG, you must have established a connection with an appropriate ANSTO collaborator on the instrument(s) you will be using for your research, and plan to commence work at an ANSTO facility under an approved proposal within the period 1st October 2021 – 31st December 2022.
+To apply for the ECRG, you must have established a connection with an appropriate ANSTO collaborator on the instrument(s) you will be using for your research, and plan to commence work at an ANSTO facility under an approved proposal within the grant period specified in the Terms and Conditions.

 The application form linked below must then be completed and submitted, along with all required attachments, to firstname.lastname@example.org prior to the deadline.